 Fire Sprinkler System Installation

-Residential Fire Sprinkler Systems are dependent upon reasonable pressures and comparatively large flow quantities.
-To maximize the available pressure and flow, frictional losses need to be kept down to a minimum by utilizing as few bends as possible and ensuring the pipe work is sized correctly.
+Residential Fire Sprinkler Systems are dependent upon reasonable pressures and comparatively large water flow quantities.
+Frictional losses within the sprinkler system need to be kept down to a minimum in order to maximize the available pressure and flow available from the town main or the storage system whichever is used.
+This is achieved by incorporating as few bends as possible and ensuring the pipe work is sized correctly.

 Designing the System